tolismarifo820/rPPG_Internship_Project/README.md

-# Raspberry Pi rPPG & EVM Workshop Dashboard
+# rPPG & EVM Dashboard

 This repository contains the source code for a robust, real-time remote photoplethysmography (rPPG) and Eulerian Video Magnification (EVM) dashboard.
 It was developed as part of an internship project at the **CENEBIT** (Center of Excellence in Biomedical/Bioengineering and IT) at **AUTH** (Aristotle University of Thessaloniki).

-Designed primarily for deployment on a Raspberry Pi (utilizing the PiCamera2 interface or standard webcams), the system extracts vital signs (Heart Rate, Respiration Rate, SpO2) using purely optical methods.
+Designed primarily for deployment on a Computer but it includes a modular architecture also for a Raspberry Pi (utilizing the PiCamera2 interface or standard webcams), the system extracts vital signs (Heart Rate, Respiration Rate, SpO2) using purely optical methods.

 ---